kalbhor/Tasqueue/README.md

 - `tasqueue.Results` is a generic interface to store the status and results of jobs.
 Currently supported result stores are [redis](./results/redis/) and [nats-jetstream](./results/nats-js/).
 - `tasqueue.Task` is a pre-registered job handler.
 It stores a handler functions which is called to process a job.
 It also stores callbacks (if set through options), executed during different states of a job.
 - `tasqueue.Job` represents a unit of work pushed to a queue for consumption.
-It holds data such as a :
+It holds:
--- `[]byte` payload (encoded in any manner, if required) -- task name used to identify the pre-registed task which will processes the job.
+	- `[]byte` payload (encoded in any manner, if required)
+	- task name used to identify the pre-registed task which will processes the job.

 ### Server
 A tasqueue server is the main store that holds the broker and the results interfaces.
 It also acts as a hub to register tasks.

 #### Server Options
-- `func Queue(string) Opts` : Name of the queue to enqueue/consume jobs from.
-(Default: `tasqueue:tasks`)
+- `func Queue(string) Opts` : Name of the queue to enqueue/consume jobs from. (default: `tasqueue:tasks`)
-- `func Concurrency(uint32) Opts` : The number of go routines spawned to process jobs on the registered queue.
-(Default : `1`)
+- `func Concurrency(uint32) Opts` : The number of go routines spawned to process jobs on the registered queue. (default : `1`)

 #### Usage
 ```go